nebulaOW/nebulaOW.github.io/_posts/2021-01-15-MrDestructo-Data.md

   - Tools
 ---

 # Map Data for MrDestructo

+MrDestructo is a Reaper bot that destroys breakable objects.

 I found the code for MrDestructo on a map made in the DiaZ/AOD framework.
 **Credit goes to Janni for creating MrDestructo** and to whoever put together Rialto and Hollywood.
 I decided to create map data for each map.
 I've included the entire subroutine.